mobydeck/suex/README.md

     - Shell history
     - System logs
     - Other system monitoring tools
+    - When using file redirection or pipes, ensure that:
+        - The password file has appropriate permissions (600 or more restrictive)
+        - The password file is stored in a secure location
+        - The file is securely deleted after use
+        - The command is not visible in shell history
 - For production use, consider more secure password verification methods

 ## Attribution